alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 export const EVAL_CONFIG = 'modelEvaluation'
 ```

-Next, we need a directory to store our components.
+Next, we need a directory to store the components.
 In addition, a subdirectory for our charting component.
-You should now have
+You should now have...

 ```txt
 |- src/